mingkai-zheng/GENIUS/README.md

 python get_performance.py --benchmark 201-cifar100 --arch xxxxxx
 python get_performance.py --benchmark 201-imagenet --arch xxxxxx
 ```
-Use ``201-cifar10``, ``201-cifar100``, and ``201-imagenet`` for CIFA10, CIFAR100, and ImageNet16-120 respectively. xxxxxx is 6 numbers (e.g. 213401) which representes the operation for each layer.
+Use ``201-cifar10``, ``201-cifar100``, and ``201-imagenet`` for CIFA10, CIFAR100, and ImageNet16-120 respectively. xxxxxx is 6 numbers (e.g. 213401) which representes the operation for each edge.
 There are three different choices for each layer, you can use [0, 1, 2, 3, 4] to represents the operations.
 The details and avialable operations can be found in [prompt/nas-bench-201.md](prompt/nas-bench-201.md)